Pausanias the Regent

 Pausanias (Παυσανίας) was a Spartan regent and a general.
 In 479 BC, as a leader of the Hellenic League's combined land forces, he won a pivotal victory against the Achaemenid Empire in the Battle of Plataea.
 Despite his role in ending the Second Persian invasion of Greece, Pausanias subsequently fell under suspicion of conspiring with the Persian king Xerxes I. After an interval of repeated arrests and debates about his guilt, he was starved to death by his fellow Spartans.
-What is known of his life is largely according to Thucydides' History of the Peloponnesian War, Diodorus' Bibliotheca historica and a handful of other classical sources.
+What is known of his life is largely according to Thucydides's History of the Peloponnesian War, Diodorus's Bibliotheca historica and a handful of other classical sources.

 Early life

 Pausanias was from the royal house of the Agiads.
 Every male Spartan citizen earned their citizenship by dedicating their lives to their polis and its laws.
 Pausanias would have gone through intense military training from the age of seven and was required to be a regular soldier until the age of thirty.